the mobile montage

 • International Conference on Mobile and Ubiquitous Systems 2008 Technical Program Committee

-• Journal Pervasive and Mobile Computing Reviewer (special issue) 2008
+• Journal of Pervasive and Mobile Computing Reviewer (special issue) 2008

 • GVSU CIS Industry Advisory Board Member 2002 – 2009